xentu/xentu-engine/README.md

-A slim, fast and easy to learn framework for creating 2D games scripted in Lua, Python, Golang or JavaScript (via Ducktape).
+A slim, fast and easy to learn framework for creating 2D games scripted in Lua, Python or JavaScript (via Ducktape).
 It's completely free to use, open-source (under the zlib license), links to other open-source libraries, written in C/C++, and very cross-platform friendly.